aws-amplify/amplify-swift/AmplifyPlugins/API/AWSAPICategoryPluginIntegrationTests/REST/RESTWithIAMIntegrationTests/README.md

 ?
 Choose a Lambda source `Create a new Lambda function` ?
 Provide a friendly name for your resource to be used as a label for this category in the project: `restwithiamintegratie962cff0`
 ?
 Provide the AWS Lambda function name: `restwithiamintegratie962cff0` ?
+Choose the runtime that you want to use: NodeJS
-Choose the function template that you want to use: `Serverless express function (Integration with Amazon API Gateway)` ?
+?
+Choose the function template that you want to use: `Serverless ExpressJS function (Integration with API Gateway)` ?
+Do you want to configure advanced settings? `Yes`
+?
 Do you want to access other resources created in this project from your Lambda function? `No` ?
+Do you want to invoke this function on a recurring schedule? `No` ?
+Do you want to configure Lambda layers for this function? `No` ?
 Do you want to edit the local lambda function now? `No` Succesfully added the Lambda function locally
 ?
 Restrict API access `Yes`